Chitaoji/lazyr/README.md

 >>> df = pd.DataFrame
 DEBUG:lazyr:access:pandas.DataFrame
-INFO:lazyr:load:pandas on accessing its attribute 'DataFrame'
+INFO:lazyr:load:pandas on access to its attribute 'DataFrame'
 ```

 ## See Also